viewing Apigee X documentation.

 To deploy the example proxy:

-- Define friendlier hostnames on your environment and then use Cloud DNS to map a URL to an IP address.
+- Use Google Cloud DNS to map a URL to an IP address.

 If you allowed external access to the API proxy: